6,000Units Under Management

 5. Bad References

-If you reach out to a reference that your potential tenant listed on their application, and you receive bad news about them, consider this your lucky day.
+If you reach out to a reference that your potential tenant listed on their application and you receive bad news about them, this is a major red flag.
 Rarely will a listed reference say anything against a potential tenant if they are listed on the application.

 If your tenant’s reference reveals things that do not sit well with you, count that as a red flag.
 Moreover, if your potential tenant resists providing you references, especially previous landlords, take that as a red flag as well.

-In addition to moving a lot within a short period of time, a tenant that was previously living with a friend or relative can be a red flag that needs further evaluation as well.
+In addition to moving a lot within a short period of time, a tenant who was previously living with a friend or relative can be a red flag that needs further evaluation as well.
 True, many millennials are living with their parents longer than ever.
-And, this does not necessarily signify that once they do decide to move out on their own that they will be a poor tenant.
+That said, this does not necessarily signify that they will be a poor tenant once they decide to move out on their own.

-Finding the perfect tenant for your Maryland rental property can be hard to do if you are inexperienced at tenant screening.
-Thus, hiring a property management company to help you with tenant screening, and everything else property related can be a lifesaver.
+Finding the perfect tenant for your rental property can be hard to do if you are inexperienced at tenant screening.
+Thus, hiring a property management company to help you with tenant screening and everything else property-related can be a lifesaver.

-If you are in the Maryland area and want to place new tenants in your investment property, contact Bay Management Group to help.
-Not only do we know all of the red flags to look out for during the screening process, we understand how important it is not to discriminate against potential tenants in the process.
+If you’re looking for help placing high-quality tenants in your properties, contact Bay Management Group to help.
+Not only do we know all of the red flags to look out for during the screening process, but we also understand how important it is not to discriminate against potential tenants during the screening process.
 Following the Fair Housing Act during the tenant screening process is essential to avoiding a lawsuit and ensuring the screening process is performed legally.

-In addition, Bay Management Group can aid you in the management of your rental property after placing a high-quality tenant.
-From rent collection to routine inspections, on-call maintenance support to transparent bookkeeping, Bay Management Group takes all the hassle out of owning and leasing a Maryland rental property.
+In addition, Bay Property Management Group can help you manage your rental property after placing a high-quality tenant.
+From rent collection to routine inspections, on-call maintenance support, and transparent bookkeeping, BMG takes all the hassle out of owning and leasing a rental property.